CONSIGN: Conformal Segmentation Informed by Spatial Groupings via Decomposition

 \section{Implementation details and Computational expenses}

 We perform each experiment using a GPU NVIDIA A100-SXM4-40GB.
 For the optimization of the coefficient $\mathbf{c}$ we utilize an Adam optimizer with learning rate equal to 1 for the medical datasets and 10 for the COCO datasets.
+For every experiment in Section \ref{experiments} we used $d\lambda=0.01$ for both CONSIGN and the baselines.
+For the implementation of RAPS we chose $\theta=0.05$ and $k_{reg}=\frac{L}{2}$, where $L$ is the number of labels.
+For the SACP we chose a neighborhood weight $w=0.3$ and a neighborhood size of 7x7.
+The hyper-parameters were selected based on optimal performance.

-For every experiment in Section \ref{experiments} we used $d\lambda=0.01$ for both CONSIGN and the pixel-wise method.\\ The algorithm to numerically solve the optimization problem is described in Algorithm \ref{optalgorithm}, while the pixel-wise calibration algorithm is described in Algorithm \ref{PWcalalg}.
+The algorithm to numerically solve the optimization problem is described in Algorithm \ref{optalgorithm}, while the pixel-wise/SACP calibration algorithm is described in Algorithm \ref{PWcalalg}.

-In Table \ref{tab:time_comparison}, we compare the computational times of the two methods.
+In Table \ref{tab:time_comparison}, we compare the computational times of CONSIGN and the pixel-wise method.
+Notice that the computational time of SACP is equivalent to the pixel-wise one.
 The offline time is measured in minutes and considers an average calibration step for one calibration/test split.
 The online time is measured in seconds and refers to the sampling of $S$ segmentation from the prediction set.
 The offline time is higher due to the SVD, but mostly due to the numerical solution of the minimization problem.
 However, the most important metric is the online time.
 Our method demonstrates faster online processing times for smaller sample sizes \( S \).
-This is because we sample a vector in \( \mathbf{c} \in \mathbb{R}^K \) instead of selecting a possible label for each pixel in the label set \( \mathcal{T}^{APS} \).
+This is because we sample a vector in \( \mathbf{c} \in \mathbb{R}^K \) instead of selecting a possible label for each pixel in the label set \( \mathcal{T}^{PW} \).
 When we sample a large number of segmentations, the reconstruction process becomes more expensive, resulting in higher computational times.
 Nevertheless, our method maintains competitive efficiency overall, remaining fast even with larger sample sizes.
 The online computational time during the online phase includes Singular Value Decomposition (SVD), which adds only a constant time of approximately $2-20$ ms per image.